A guide to Finding foreclosed homes - San Diego

 Is it really a surprise that San Diego real estate is some of the most desirable (and expensive) in the country?
 America's Finest City is home to seemingly endless stretches of stunning coastline located along the Pacific Ocean, breathtaking mountains, and near perfect weather throughout the year.
 Tourists flock from around the world to visit.

 Aside from the natural beauty, there are many benefits to living in San Diego, California like mouthwatering restaurants, excellent shopping, and world-class attractions like the beloved San Diego Zoo which lead to endless fun filled days.
-San Diego has a thriving culture, unique neighborhoods, plenty of job opportunities, and endless opportunities to explore.
+San Diego has a thriving culture, unique neighborhoods, plenty of job opportunities, easy public transportation to nearby cities, and endless opportunities to explore.
 It's no wonder that the housing market is so competitive!

 The state of California has a high cost of living, and an expensive housing market.
 It's no secret that there are people across the country who would love to make the move to San Diego, but some fear that they simply won't be able to afford a property.
 While it's true that the San Diego, CA can be more expensive than other parts of the country - there is no realize you can't realize your dream of moving to California and living in this vibrant city by the sea.